 What Causes Nausea From Anxiety?

-How Stress Causes Nausea - A Natural Part of the Fight and Flight System
+How Stress Causes Nausea - A Natural Part of the Fight and Flight Response

-Anxiety is a natural response, and in small doses, it's actually healthy.
-Some of the symptoms of anxiety - including nausea - are designed to tell your brain that there is something dangerous or new so that you make a smart decision with your next action.
+Anxiety is a natural reaction, and in small doses, it's actually healthy.
+Some of the symptoms of anxiety - including nausea - are thought to have developed to tell your brain that there is something dangerous or new so that you make a smart decision with your next action.